joshuaned/comp2000_2025_ass1/README.md

 Game instructions are above ^^^

 ## How I utilised Inheritance and Interfaces
-I created three main abstract classes that allow the efficient use of inheritance for easily adding new plants to the game, and new kinds of tiles.\
+I created three main abstract classes that allow the efficient use of inheritance for easily adding new plants to the game, new kinds of tiles, and new buttons.\
 The superclass Tile, which is set as abstract for the reason that it is not to be directly used as an object itself, has a few children in this project, being Water.java, Grass.java, and Farmland.java.\
 Since the children of Tile.java will all be very similar, just with little changes, the cell can, instead of containing all the variables and methods of the tiles, create new objects instead.\
 I created a Button abstract superclass because the buttons would be slightly different from the cells, and since they are to be reused as objects with similar functions, this was the best approach.\